-- overtime;
+- overtime,

-- bonuses;
+- bonuses,

-- commission;
+- · commission,

-- an allowance or advance paid in respect of transport expenses such as a travel allowance;
+- an allowance or advance paid in respect of transport expenses such as a travel allowance,

-- leave paid out;
+- · leave paid out,

-- reimbursive travel allowance;
+- · reimbursive travel allowance,

-- any night shift allowance;
+- · any night shift allowance,

-- any standby allowance; and
+- any standby allowance,

-- certain business reimbursements.
+- · certain business reimbursements and

+- any amount that is determined based on the employee's work performance.

-2.4 Residence-Based Taxation (section 1)
+2.4 Residence-based taxation (section 1)

-From 1 March 2001 the "residence-based" taxation system replaced the "source-based" taxation system that was previously used in South Africa.
+From 1 March 2001 the "residence based" taxation system replaced the "source based" taxation system that was previously used in South Africa.

-The residence-based system states that an employee must be taxed on his worldwide income in the country where he is resident.
-Note that citizenship is not equivalent to residency - a non-South African citizen can become a resident of South Africa by virtue of the physical presence test, and is then liable for income tax in South Africa on his worldwide income.
+The residence based system states that an employee must be taxed on his world-wide income in the country where he is resident.
+Note that citizenship is not equivalent to residency - a non-South African citizen can become a resident of South Africa by virtue of the physical presence test, and is then liable for income tax in South Africa on his world-wide income.
 Non-residents must be taxed on income derived from a source within South Africa, that is, where the services are actually rendered.